ssharmin0029/project2/ProjectGuide.md

 There will be a search checkbox filter to search for homes based on any closed / open violations / boro / etc...

-Create back-end API for users and profiles.
+Create back-end API for users and houses.

 ## GIT COMMITS/PUSH